What’s Involved |

 - Sets, posts and keeps weekly office hours.

-- Maintains Talisman email account and voicemail.
+- Maintains Talisman email account.

-- Works with office staff to organize retreat.
+- Works with adviser to organize retreat.

 - Updates the staff handbook as needed.